-The Offering Class A common stock outstanding before this offering No shares of Class A common stock Class A common stock offered by us shares of Class A common stock Option to purchase additional shares We have granted the underwriters the right to purchase up to an additional shares of our Class A common stock within 30 days from the date of this prospectus.
-Class A common stock to be outstanding immediately following this offering shares of Class A common stock (or shares if the underwriters exercise their option to purchase additional shares in full) Class B common stock to be outstanding immediately following this offering 4,568,920 shares of Class B common stock Use of proceeds We estimate that our net proceeds from this offering will be approximately \$ million (or approximately \$ million if the underwriters elect to exercise in full their option to purchase additional shares from us), after deducting underwriting discounts and commissions and estimated offering expenses, based on an assumed initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
-We intend to use the net proceeds from this offering to repay the outstanding balance on our unsecured line of credit and for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion.
+The Offering Class A common stock outstanding before this offering No shares of Class A common stock Class A common stock offered by us 1,850,000 shares of Class A common stock Option to purchase additional shares We have granted the underwriters the right to purchase up to an additional 277,500 shares of our Class A common stock within 30 days from the date of this prospectus.
+Class A common stock to be outstanding immediately following this offering 1,850,000 shares of Class A common stock (or 2,127,500 shares if the underwriters exercise their option to purchase additional shares in full) Class B common stock to be outstanding immediately following this offering 4,568,920 shares of Class B common stock Use of proceeds We estimate that our net proceeds from this offering will be approximately \$38.9 million (or approximately \$45.4 million if the underwriters elect to exercise in full their option to purchase additional shares from us), after deducting underwriting discounts and commissions and estimated offering expenses, based on an assumed initial public offering price of \$25.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
+We intend to use the net proceeds from this offering (a) for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion, and (b) to repay the \$10.0 million outstanding principal balance on our unsecured line of credit.
 See "Use of Proceeds."
-Voting rights Each share of our Class A common stock entitles its holder to one vote per share, representing an aggregate of % (or % if the underwriters elect to exercise in full their option to purchase additional shares from us) of the combined voting power of our outstanding shares of common stock upon the completion of this offering (and assuming no conversion of outstanding shares of our Class B common stock).
-Each share of our Class B common stock entitles its holder to 10 votes per share, representing an aggregate of % (or % if the underwriters elect to exercise in full their option to purchase additional shares from us) of the combined voting power of our outstanding shares of common stock upon the completion of this offering (and assuming no conversion of outstanding shares of our Class B common stock).
+Voting rights Each share of our Class A common stock entitles its holder to one vote per share, representing an aggregate of 3.89% (or 4.45% if the underwriters elect to exercise in full their option to purchase additional shares from us) of the combined voting power of our outstanding shares of common stock upon the completion of this offering (and assuming no conversion of outstanding shares of our Class B common stock).
+Each share of our Class B common stock entitles its holder to 10 votes per share, representing an aggregate of 96.11% (or 95.55% if the underwriters elect to exercise in full their option to purchase additional shares from us) of the combined voting power of our outstanding shares of common stock upon the completion of this offering (and assuming no conversion of outstanding shares of our Class B common stock).